 - Mechanical Snubbers

 Displacement of fluid results from the movement of the pipe causing the piston to displace within the cylinder resulting in high pressure in one end of the cylinder and a relatively low pressure in the other.

 The velocity of the piston will dictate the actual difference in pressure.

 The fluid passes through a spring-loaded valve, the spring being used to hold the valve open.
 If the differential pressure across the valve exceeds the effective pressure exerted by the spring, the valve will close.
 This causes the snubber to become almost rigid and further movement or displacement is substantially prevented.

 The hydraulic snubber is generally used when the axis of restraint is in the direction of the expansion/ contraction of the pipe.
-The snubber is therefore required to extend/ retract with the normal operation of the pipe work.
+The snubber is therefore required to extend/ retract with the normal operation of the pipework.
 The snubber has low resistance to displacement/ movement at very low velocities.
 The resistance to normal thermal movements (pipe velocity less than 1 mm/Sec and with an amplitude of vibration less than 3 mm) is less than 2% of the rated load of the snubber.

 Whilst having the same application as the hydraulic snubber, retardation of the pipe is due to centrifugal braking within the snubber.
 A split flywheel is rotated at high velocity which causes the steel balls to be forced radially outwards.
 The flywheel is forced apart by the steel balls causing braking plates to come together thus retarding the axial movement/displacement of the snubber.
 Rotation of the flywheel is generated by the linear displacement of the main rod acting on a ball screw or similar device.